John Wayles Jefferson: Early life and family

 After his mother Sally died, Eston and Julia Ann Hemings moved their family to Chillicothe in the free state of Ohio, where they settled for more than 15 years.
 His and Julia's youngest child, Beverley Frederick Hemings (1839–1908), was born there.
 The town had a thriving free black community and strong abolitionist activists, who together helped fugitive slaves along the Underground Railroad.
 Eston was well known as a musician and entertainer.
 The children were educated in the public schools.
 His brother Madison Hemings and his family also moved there.

 In 1852, after passage of the Fugitive Slave Act, increased the danger to members of the African-American community as slave catchers came to Ohio, as they sometimes kidnapped free blacks to sell them into slavery, the family moved north to Madison, Wisconsin, the state capital.
 There, the entire family took the surname "Jefferson" to reflect Eston's and the children's ancestry.
 John was 17, Anna 16, and Beverly 13 at the time of the move.
 The family lived as part of the white community in Madison and for the rest of their lives.
 As adults, both Anna and Beverly Jefferson married white spouses; John never married.
 Anna died young in 1866 at the age of 30.

+Additional samples of Thomas Jefferson's hair were identified in the 21st century and were used to create a Jefferson DNA profile, against which those of known descendants were compared.
+The later DNA testing conclusively proved that Jefferson fathered Sally Hemings' sons, Madison Hemings and Eston.